 What determines our hair color?

 Hair color is determined by the amount of a pigment called melanin in the hair.
-An overabundance of one type of melanin, called eumelanin, gives people black or brown hair.
+An overabundance of a type of melanin, called eumelanin, gives people black or brown hair.
 An overabundance of another pigment, called pheomelanin, gives people red hair.

 Why should I take a food supplement with melanin?